 In the same way that creating icon sets 7 years ago prepared me for last week, this whole experiment has likely prepared me for what's to come years from now.

-The market will decide a huge part of what comes after sharing something, so continually increase your odds by building, publishing, then repeating.
+The market will decide a huge part of what comes after sharing something, so continually increase your odds by building & publishing.
 Try many things once to figure out what you want to do twice.
 Figure out what you've got stored in your brain that can be of value to others, then share it with the world.
 You might be surprised of what comes of it.

 Thanks for reading.

 PS.
 For proof that I did this in 2013, here's my DeviantArt profile.